A night market in Taipei with a blue color filter

 Our Community Support Fund provides financial support to a select number of civil society members who wish to attend RightsCon (February 24-27, 2025) in-person or online, and is reserved for individuals facing financial barriers who would be unable to attend the summit without our support.
 The fund offers support for in-person participation in Taipei including flights, hotel, stipend, among other travel related costs, as well as support for online participation including, connectivity, translation and other services.

-Applications for travel support are now open and available on our RightsCon Proposal Portal.
-The deadline to apply is September 2, 2024 at 23:59 Pacific Standard Time.
-Decisions will be communicated to applicants by mid September, 2024.
+If you are participating online and would like to apply for connectivity support, applications are now open and available through the RightsCon Proposal portal.
+The deadline to apply is October 28, 2024 at 23:59 Pacific Standard Time and decisions will be communicated to applicants by the end of November 2024.

 What language is used in Taiwan?